 A. Which steps from the protocol are the most important for viewers to see?
 Please list 4 to 6 individual steps.

+5.1 to 5.6

 B. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1 or 2 individual steps from the script above.

+Electrodes montage, during surgical procedure EEG signal quality must be verified to reallocate electrodes if necessary.

 Results